 Apple had a lot of whacky ideas in the 1990s, but the weirdest one may be the Apple Cafe concept.

-Apple Cafes were announced in 1997, and were set to open in Los Angeles, New York, London, Tokyo and beyond.
+Apple Cafes were announced in late 1996, and were set to open in Los Angeles, New York, London, Tokyo and beyond the next year.

 “The time is right,” said Satjiv Chahil, senior vice president of marketing for Apple, in a telephone interview.
 “Cybercafes are in.
 The technology finally is reaching out to ‘the rest of us.’
 This will be a place to showcase our products in the real world.”